Ed-Fi-Alliance-OSS/Project-Tanager/docs/DMS/AUTHORIZATION/STUDENT-EDORG-AUTHORIZATION.md

 }
 ```

-Authorization strategies that require more than one authorization pathway can be mixed and matched with AND and OR clauses as necessary.
+Authorization strategies that require more than one authorization pathway can be mixed and matched with AND and OR clauses in the filter as necessary.